 Our success is based on two simple premises.
 First, there

 exists a deep, mysterious bond of healing between humans and their dogs.
-Second, dog enthusiasts comprise a responsible, dedicated and
+Second, dog enthusiasts are a responsible, dedicated and

 highly driven volunteer demographic.
-Our volunteer teams care about their community and want to share the joy and unconditional love their dogs give.
+Our volunteer teams care about their community and want to share the joy their dogs give.